Manufacturers Hanover Corporation: Timeline of mergers and name changes

-Central Hanover Bank & Trust Company
+Earlier history of Central Hanover Bank & Trust Company

-The final name of the company was Manufacturers Hanover Corporation, and the primary banking subsidiary was Manufacturers Hanover Trust.
-This name was a result of the merger of predecessor Manufacturers Trust with Central Hanover Bank & Trust.
+The other side of the company name of Manufacturers Hanover Corporation, and its primary banking subsidiary of Manufacturers Hanover Trust, was the other side of the merger of predecessor Manufacturers Trust with Central Hanover Bank & Trust.

-Central Hanover was also a large, well-known bank before the merger.
+Central Hanover was also a large, well-known bank before that merger.
 It was formed in 1929 from the merger of two other banking giants of the time, Central Union Trust Company and Hanover National Bank.
+The Hanover bank had been named for George I of Great Britain, the first monarch of the House of Hanover.

 Hanover National built one of the early skyscrapers of New York, the Hanover National Building at 11 Nassau Street.
 It had twenty-two floors and was 385 feet high.

 The corporate history of predecessor Hanover Bank is as follows: